isaac-hales/StartUp/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
 - [ ] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-A way to play a fun, easy to pickup game with friends and family from accross the globe.
-Match up to play with other players in this game of luck!
+Betrayal is a superb game to play with friends and family.
+With it's campy style of **horror**, to it's constant and wild scenarios, no two games of Betrayal are quite alike!
+The problem?
+Keeping track of all of the tokens and coins that are used for everything!
+Therefore, we'll leave it to the computer to do!
+Now we let the computer do all of the hardwork (*keeping track of tokens, managing the deck, getting everything ready for events, the Haunt, etc*), while we have all the ***fun*** playing!
+And with an online version, we're not limited to just our friends in person, but instead we can play with each other accross town, or even the country!

 ### Design